Mark (Dintel)

-The Mark ([ˈmɑr(ə)k]) is a river in Belgium and the Netherlands.
+The Mark ([ˈmɑr(ə)k]) is a river in the Dintel basin in Belgium and the Netherlands.

 Characteristics

 The Mark rises north of Turnhout, Belgium, in the municipality of Merksplas.
 It passes through Hoogstraten before crossing the border with the Netherlands.
-In the city centre of Breda it receives its main tributary Aa of Weerijs.
-Below Oudenbosch the Mark is known under the name Dintel.
+In the city centre of Breda it receives its main tributary Aa of Weerijs forming the former defensive moat surrounding the city.
+North of the center of Breda, the water leaves the city and continues in a northerly direction, passing the Haagse Beemden as the river Mark.
+From this point the stream has become a river and commercial shipping is possible.
+At the village of Terheijden, the Mark makes a sharp turn to the west.
+Here is the connection with the Mark Canal.
+Nearby Oudenbosch/Standdaarbuiten the Mark is known under the name Dintel.
 The Dintel flows into the Volkerak (part of the Rhine–Meuse–Scheldt delta) at Dintelsas.
 The Dintel and Mark are navigable for cargo ships up to 86 m long from Dintelsas to Breda.